sdercolin/vlabeler/README.md

 ### Cursor

-The normal cursor tool to drag parameter controllers (lines or the labels).
+The normal cursor tool to drag parameter controllers (lines or labels).

 ### Scissors